vinaygurram/Geo-Clustering/README.md

 ### Geo Hash ###

-Geo Hash represents rectangular area in the map.
+Geo Hash represents rectangular area in the 2D map.
-For more information you click [GeoHash](https://en.wikipedia.org/wiki/Geohash)
+For more information you can click [GeoHash](https://en.wikipedia.org/wiki/Geohash)

 ### How it Works###